Why is Dairy Good for Diabetes Prevention?

 A growing body of research indicates that dairy food consumption is associated with multiple health benefits, such as a lower risk for type 2 diabetes (T2D).
 This research provides further support for consuming low-fat or fat-free dairy foods as recommended in the current Dietary Guidelines for Americans.

-Dairy foods are associated with multiple health benefits, including decreased risk of cardiovascular disease and reduced risk for stroke.
+There are multiple health benefits that can come with regularly consuming dairy products, including decreased risk of cardiovascular disease and reduced risk for stroke.
 Low-fat and fat-free dairy foods are part of the current Dietary Guidelines for Americans and American Heart Association (AHA) recommended healthy dietary patterns for Americans 2 years and older.

 Research continues to support the current Dietary Guidelines for Americans recommendations to consume three servings of low-fat or fat-free dairy foods for children and adolescents ages 9 years and older as part of a nutrient rich diet, along with adequate physical activity, to help achieve peak bone mass.
 Reaching peak bone mass is associated with reduced risk of osteoporosis later in life.